Posted by Janine Griffiths

 When assisting with transfers, such as from their bed to a chair for example, make sure to use proper body mechanics, or consider using equipment like hoists or grab rails to make the process easier and safer.
 If in doubt, seek advice from a healthcare professional or occupational therapist who can recommend safe practices and equipment to support their mobility while maintaining their dignity.

-How to tell if extra support is needed
+How to tell if you need extra help as a carer

 If you are feeling stressed, or overwhelmed with your caregiving duties, it is time to ask for help.